adobe/spectrum-css/tools/bundle-builder/README.md

 # @spectrum-css/bundle-builder
-> Build system for monolithic Spectrum CSS packages
+> Build system for Spectrum CSS bundle packages

-This package builds a monolithic 2.x compatible package with the versions of components specific in your project `package.json`.
+This package builds a bundle packages with the versions of components specific in your the bundle's `package.json`.

 ## Docs